ferhatseker180/ProjectManagementApp/README.md

 src/
 ├── components/           # Reusable UI components
-├── assets/               # Images used in the project ├── project_images/       # Project's images
+├── assets/               # Images used in the project ├── pages/                # Package that contains the relevant pages where the components and functions in the project are called
+├── project_images/       # Project's images
 ├── App.jsx               # Root component
 └── index.css             # File containing the styling config